Coronel Murta

+Geography

 Coronel Murta is located on the left bank of the Jequitinhonha River at an elevation of 322 meters.
 The climate is semi-arid.
 The region is one of the most impoverished in the country.

+Economy

 The economy is based on cattle raising, services, and subsistence agriculture, with the main crops being beans, sugarcane, and corn.
 The cattle herd had 11,000 head in 2006.
 In 2005 there were 770 rural producers but only 14 tractors.
 2,500 persons were dependent on agriculture.
 As of 2005 there were 5 public health clinics.
 Educational needs were met by 10 primary schools, 1 middle school and 1 nursery school.
 There were 191 automobiles in 2006, giving a ratio of 47 inhabitants per automobile (there were 403 motorcycles).
 There was 1 bank in 2007.

 Neighboring municipalities are: Rubelita - Araçuaí - Virgem da Lapa.
 The distance to Belo Horizonte is 714 km.
 The distance to the nearest major population center, Araçuaí is 30 km.

-Social Indicators
+Social indicators

 Coronel Murta is ranked low on the MHDI and was one of the poorest municipalities in the state and in the country in 2000.